Incoming Parent FAQs

 – All the grades have morning snack times.
 Kindergarten teachers typically read to the kids during snack time.
 Sometimes this is a great chance for your kid to eat because they are not busy chatting!
 Consider higher protein snacks if you think your kid needs it (cheese stick, granola bar, etc).
 Don’t send a huge snack because lunch is not too long after snack.
 Kindergarten kids eat lunch pretty early in the day.

-– If you are wanting more information on something, reach out to your PTA officers, or attend a meeting.
+– If you are wanting more information on something, reach out to your PTA officers, or attend an upcoming Community meeting (see calendar link at the top of the page).
 Find a parent who looks friendly at pick up to ask questions.
-Email your Kindergarten playdate coordinator.
 Post a question on our Facebook group.
 Stop by the office at school.
 Take the initiative to reach out, and someone can point you in the right direction!

 – You can feel more connected and involved through many volunteer jobs at the school, but the “best” way (in some people’s opinion) is to volunteer for your kid’s teacher.
 Each teacher manages parent volunteers differently.
 As a working parent, this can be hard, but some working parents have had success with reserving a vacation day off to help with a field trip or class party.
 Do note that many teachers, especially in Kindergarten, will ask that you wait a month to volunteer, as they have their hands full getting to know their students.